-Option Arguments Description -config [-filter none license-policy sync security log general capability failover] Lists all license-server policy settings.
+Option Arguments Description -config sync security log general capability failover] Use the -filter arguncategories.
+The categ none: All categori license-policy: Fusage sync: Policies for security: The posecurity on the lice log: Logging para general: Attribute capability: Policies updates Lists all license-server policy settings.
 Use the -filter argument to list settings for only specific categories.
 The categories include: • none: All categories license-policy: Policies for license distribution and usage sync: Policies for synchronization with back office security: The policy enabling administrative security on the license server log: Logging parameters general: Attributes identifying the license server capability: Policies for polling the back-office for license updates failover: License server failover You can specify multiple categories for the -filter option.
 For example, flexnatlsadmin -config -filter sync log shows synchronization and logging settings.
 (Use -config or -config -filter none to list all settings.)
 Those settings that you can edit are listed with an asterisk.